Key takeaways

 If your proposed retaining wall design fails to comply with the specifications outlined by your local council, the National Building Code and any other relevant requirements, you have two options.
 You can either make the necessary changes to meet standards or lodge an application to your local council to seek approval for your current design.

-How flexible your council are willing to be will depend on what exemption you’re trying to get.
+How flexible your council is willing to be will depend on what exemption you’re trying to get.
 In most cases, a minor exemption is much more likely to pass than a major one.
 Also, it never hurts if you have a legitimate reason for your request.
 Finally, we can’t stress that you should make an application before you start building rather than after.
 The latter approach will just annoy the very people you’re asking a favour from, which can’t help your cause.

 How do I ensure my retaining wall is compliant with QLD regulations?